danieldiamond/gitlab-analytics/README.md

 We want the tools to be open source so we can ship this as a product.
 Also see the "Complete BizOps" Google Doc.
 We'll use Singer, PostgreSQL, and Superset.

-1. Ingestion/ETL: [Talend](Talend Real-Time Open Source Big Data Integration Software) for the ETL engine, along with [dbt](https://docs.getdbt.com/) for schema management.
+1. Ingestion/ELT: [Talend](Talend Real-Time Open Source Big Data Integration Software) for the ELT engine, although are considering [Singer](https://www.singer.io/) once it supports Salesforce and PostgreSQL.
+1. Transformation: [dbt](https://docs.getdbt.com/) to handle transforming the raw data into a normalized data model within PG.
 1. Warehouse: [PostgeSQL](https://www.postgresql.org/), maybe later with [a column extension](https://github.com/citusdata/cstore_fdw).
 If people need SaaS BigQuery is nice option and [Druid](http://druid.io/) seems like a good pure column oriented database.
 1. Display/analytics: [Superset](https://github.com/airbnb/superset) (Apache open source, [most](https://github.com/apache/incubator-superset/pulse/monthly) [changed](https://github.com/metabase/metabase/pulse/monthly) [repository](https://github.com/getredash/redash/pulse/monthly)) instead of the open source alternative [Metabase](https://github.com/metabase/metabase) which is Clojure based and runs on the JVM or [Redash](https://redash.io/).
 Proprietary alternates are Looker and Tableau.
+1. Orchestration/Monitoring: [GitLab CI](https://about.gitlab.com/features/gitlab-ci-cd/), to provide the initial framework for scheduling, running, and monitoring the ELT jobs.
+[Airflow](https://airflow.incubator.apache.org) or [Luigi](https://github.com/spotify/luigi) are also intended to be used as the ELT process matures.
+1.

 ## MVP Proposal

 For the first iteration of BizOps, we would like to ship the following:

-* A configurable ETL engine to retrieve data out of SFDC, Zuora, (and Marketo?)
+* A configurable ELT engine to retrieve data out of SFDC, Zuora, (and Marketo?)
-* A BI dashboard to view the ETL'd data
+* A BI dashboard to view the ELT'd data
 * Sample dashboards to get started

 This would provide a basic foundation for analyzing your CRM data that is contained within SFDC.